bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/telemetry.md

 Running the script with `--clear` will delete the index first.

-If you're using an HyperSec instance without TLS verification (if you have `elasticsearch.ssl.verificationMode: none` set in your kibana.yml) you can run the script with `env NODE_TLS_REJECT_UNAUTHORIZED=0` to avoid TLS connection errors.
+If you're using an Elasticsearch instance without TLS verification (if you have `elasticsearch.ssl.verificationMode: none` set in your kibana.yml) you can run the script with `env NODE_TLS_REJECT_UNAUTHORIZED=0` to avoid TLS connection errors.

 After running the script you should see sample telemetry data in the "xpack-phone-home" index.